 Tracy always running for the free seat, haha!

-Second day is dedicated to palace hopping!
+Second day is dedicated to palace hopping.
 I am guilty for creating a half-cooked itinerary because I have no idea on what to expect in Korea, plus barely had time before the trip.
 We didn't religiously followed my print-outs, but just served it as guide.
+If you want a convenient tour, check out this Korean Palace Tour.

 Is that a cherry blossom!?
 Hindi pa pala, but it's still cute, hehe.